seng438-winter-2022/seng438-a4-R41Ryan/Assignment4-ReportTemplate.md

 * Likewise if the range was null then the following conditionals will fail and cause errors as well
 * Killed by most tests, such as: testExpandToIncludeValueInRange()

 # Report all the statistics and the mutation score for each test class

-# Report all the statistics and the mutation score for each test class

 The PIT mitation testing results can be found in the following HTML summary page: [Old Tests](https://htmlpreview.github.io/?https://github.com/seng438-winter-2022/seng438-a4-R41Ryan/blob/main/MutationTests(OLD)/org.jfree.data/index.html)